 Wedding details

 Before any guests arrive or the wedding couple get ready, it's important to capture the wedding details.
-These detail shots are shots that should be styled almost in a similar way to editorial photography.
+Think of important details and items shot in a style similar to editorial photography.

 Wedding day shot list guide

-Wedding details can vary from wedding to wedding, but generally there are a few details to think of when creating this section of the shot list.
+Wedding details can vary from wedding to wedding, but generally, there are a few details to think of when creating this section of the wedding photo list.

 While most of these details are taken before the day even starts, there are many “detail” style images to keep in mind during the ceremony and reception.
+It’s helpful to organize these detail shots into a specific section of your wedding photo checklist for quick reference.
 We’ll talk about those a bit later.

 Wedding Photo Shot List Tutorial